theroopesh/personal-portfolio/README.md

 # personal-portfolio

-This is my personal porfolio
+This is my personal porfolio.
 Note: This site is in development!